Is There a Scaling Law in the Inviscid Coalescence of Unequal-size Droplets?: Experiment

-A high-speed camera (Photron SA-Z) integrated with a long-distance microscope (Questar QM100) is used to capture time-resolved shadowgraph images of the merging droplets.
-The camera operates at 150,000 frame per second (fps) with a spatial resolution of 384$\times$256 pixels and a field of view of 2.04$\times$1.36 mm$^2$, corresponding to a resolution of 5.3 $\mu$m/pixel.
-The diameters of the small and large droplets, $D_S$ and $D_L$, are determined at the initial moment prior to the coalescence, based on fitting an arc to three arbitrarily-selected points on each droplet contour.
-The uncertainty associated with the diameter measurement is estimated to be within $\pm 3\%$.
-As such, the large-to-small droplet size ratio is defined as $\Delta = D_L/D_S$, which varies from 1.0 to 5.0 in the present experiment.
+Regarding the coalescence of two unequal-size droplets, we first conduct experiment to resolve the bridge's temporal evolution for droplet pairs of various liquid properties and size ratios.
+Our experiment adopts the sessile-pendant approach for droplet coalescence, which is detailed in \emph{Materials and Methods}.
+Fig.~\ref{fig:setup}(a) shows a snapshot of two unequal-size merging droplets.
+The size disparity is quantified by the droplet size ratio, $\Delta = D_L/D_S$, where $D_S$ and $D_L$ are the diameters of the small and large droplets, respectively.
 Fig.~\ref{fig:setup}(b) illustrates the zoomed-in detail of the liquid bridge, exhibiting a distinct asymmetric bridge interface.
-So two characteristic radii of the droplet bridge, $R_S$ and $R_L$, can be respectively defined as the radial distances from the two points, $P_1$ and $P_2$, where the bridge interface intersects the contours of the initial droplets (denoted by the white-dashed lines), to the axis of symmetry.
+As such, we can define two characteristic radii of the droplet bridge, $R_S$ and $R_L$, respectively as the radial distances from the two points, $P_1$ and $P_2$, where the bridge interface intersects the contours of the initial droplets (denoted by the white-dashed lines), to the axis of symmetry.
 Then, the characteristic radius of the circular bridge, $R$, is defined as $R = (R_S + R_L)/2$.
-Note this definition differs from the conventional one based on the minimum radial distance of the bridge interface to the center axis, so it yields a slightly larger $R$.
+Note this definition differs from the equal-size situation, where the bridge radius is defined as the minimum radial distance of the bridge interface to the center axis; thus, the unequal-size coalescence yields a slightly larger $R$ by definition.

-To study the effect of varying liquid properties, i.e., density $\rho_l$, dynamic viscosity $\mu_l$, and surface tension $\sigma$, we adopt water and two aqueous glycerol solutions with 40 wt$\%$ and 60 wt$\%$ glycerol.
-The three different liquids correspond to $\rho =$ 1000, 1100, and 1150 kg$\cdot$m$^{-3}$, $\mu =$ 1.002, 3.630, and 10.80 mPa$\cdot$s, and $\sigma =$ 72.8, 70.0, and 66.0 mN$\cdot$m$^{-1}$, respectively.
-The Ohnesorge number, defined as $Oh = \mu (\rho \sigma D_L)^{-1/2}$, varies within $10^{-3}$-$10^{-2}$.
-All cases are characterized in terms of $\Delta$ and $Oh$, as summarized in the Supplemental Materials \cite{SM:24a}.